Detecting Hate Speech with GPT-3: Introduction

+Natural language processing (NLP) models use words, often written text, as their data.
+For instance, a researcher might have content from many books and want to group them into themes.
+Sophisticated NLP models are being increasingly embedded in society.
+For instance, Google Search uses an NLP model, Bidirectional Encoder Representations from Transformers (BERT), to better understand what is meant by a word given its context.
+Some sophisticated NLP models, such as OpenAI's Generative Pre-trained Transformer 3 (GPT-3), can additionally produce text as an output.

-Sophisticated natural language processing (NLP) models, such as OpenAI's GPT-3, can produce hateful text.
-In particular, there have been many examples of text being generated that targets marginalized groups based on their sex, race, sexual orientation, and other characteristics.
-Large language models are trained on enormous datasets from various sources.
-This means that untruthful statements, human biases, and abusive language are inevitably included.
-Further, \citet{bender2021dangers} describes how even when the models do not possess intent, they risk producing synthetic texts that are offensive or discriminatory and thus cause unpleasant, or even triggering, interaction experiences.
+The text produced by sophisticated NLP models can be hateful.
+In particular, there have been many examples of text being generated that target marginalized groups based on their sex, race, sexual orientation, and other characteristics.
+For instance, `Tay' was a Twitter chatbot released by Microsoft in 2016.
+Within hours of being released, some of its tweets were sexist.
+Large language models are trained on enormous datasets from various, but primarily internet-based, sources.
+This means they usually contain untruthful statements, human biases, and abusive language.
+Even though models do not possess intent, they do produce text that is offensive or discriminatory, and thus cause unpleasant, or even triggering, interactions \citep{bender2021dangers}.